SJMucho/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+The inner function will have access to the variables outside the funtion but we won't have access to data within the inner function.

 2. Study the following code, then answer the questions below.

 ```js